SpaceVim/SpaceVim/docs/development.md

 **subject:**

-Subjects should be no greater than 50 characters, should begin with a capital letter and do not end with a period.
+Subjects should be no greater than 50 characters, should not begin with a capital letter and do not end with a period.

 Use an imperative tone to describe what a commit does, rather than what it did.
 For example, use change; not changed or changes.